 - Professional Diploma in Accounting

-After sitting an advanced qualification you can consider careers such as senior finance officer, senior bookkeeper, tax supervisor and VAT accountant.
-You can expect a salary between £14,280 and £28,000*.
+After sitting a professional qualification you can consider careers such as senior finance officer, senior bookkeeper, tax supervisor and VAT accountant and could earn on average £21,000 a year.*

 If you want to move further up the career ladder, you can always advance onto the next qualification.